-Will my doctor be informed of any health issues discovered during the trial?
+Will my health care provider be informed of any health issues discovered during the trial?

-While clinical research trial personnel do not diagnose health issues, nor are they an extension of your primary care team, if there is a concern that arises, you will be advised to schedule an appointment with your own doctor to be properly examined.
+While clinical research trial personnel do not diagnose health issues, nor are they an extension of your primary care team, if there is a concern that arises, you will be advised to schedule an appointment with your own health care provider to be properly examined.